Likelihood Scores for Sparse Signal and Change-Point Detection: Sparse mixture detection

-Donoho and Jin (2004) showed that the HC test statistic is optimal for the detection of a sparse fraction of false null hypotheses.
+Donoho and Jin \cite{DJ04} showed that the HC test statistic is optimal for detecting a sparse fraction of false null hypotheses.
 Consider test scores $Z^n \sim {\rm N}(0,1)$ when the $n$th null hypothesis is true and $Z^n \sim {\rm N}(\mu_N,1)$ for some $\mu_N>0$ when the $n$th null hypothesis is false.
 Define